mwakaba2/jupyterlab-notifications/README.md

 ![notification](https://user-images.githubusercontent.com/3497137/111881088-01db5200-897d-11eb-8faa-4701cabfcde4.gif)

-## (Option) Notifications using `ntfy`
+## (Optional) Notifications using `ntfy`

 You can recieve notifications via `ntfy`.

 **ntfy 2.7.0 documentation** https://ntfy.readthedocs.io/en/latest/

 > ntfy brings notification to your shell.
-It can automatically provide desktop notifications when long running commands finish or it can send push notifications to your phone when a specific command finishes.
+It can automatically provide desktop notifications when long running code executions finish or it can send push notifications to your phone when a specific execution finishes.

-### How to work
+### How to enable notifications via `ntfy`

 Install `ntfy`.

 ```console
 $ pip install ntfy
 ```
-Configure ntfy in accodance with [the ntfy official document](https://ntfy.readthedocs.io/en/latest/#configuring-ntfy)
+To configure ntfy, please check out [the ntfy official configuration docs](https://ntfy.readthedocs.io/en/latest/#configuring-ntfy)

+For example, if your OS is Linux and you want to select `pushover` for the backend, set configuration as follows.

 ```console
 $ vim ~/.config/ntfy/ntfy.yml